thriveweb/sailinginparadise/content/boatTours/2018-08-31-raft-up-parties.md

         **Where can we go on our charter?**

         We operate in the calm, protected waters of the Gold Coast Broadwater.
 Where to go very much depends on what you would like to do and how long your boat charter is for so please feel free to discuss this with our team.
 In a 3 hour charter during the day our guests usually love a swim stop at Wavebreak Island where you can enjoy the range of island activities on board.
-Your skipper can make recommendations on the day, if you don't wish to swim you could also go up and sail around the millionaires mansions at Sovereign Islands.
+Your skipper is knowledgeable in the local area and will make recommendations based on the conditions on the day.
+If you don't wish to swim in a 3 hour charter you instead opt to sail further north along the inside of South Stradbroke Island and see the millionaires mansions at Sovereign Islands.

-        In the evening we usually recommend sailing north to watch the sunset and returning to the southern part of the Broadwater to see the city lights after dark which are just beautiful.
+        In the evening we will generally sail north to watch the sunset and return to the southern part of the Broadwater to enjoy the city lights after dark which are just beautiful.

         **Will I get seasick?**

         Nope.
 We operate in the calm, protected waters of the Gold Coast Broadwater.
-We do not gooffshore (into the open ocean) so we do not e xperience large waves.
-Our catamarans are very stable, and do not have the same side to side rocking motion as experienced by single hull vessels so you won't get seasick :-).
+We do not go offshore (into the open ocean) so we do not experience large waves.
+Our catamarans are very stable, and do not have the same side to side rocking motion as experienced by single hull vessels so you won't get seasick or spill your drink either :-).

         **What happens if it rains?**

         First of all remember...a little rain doesn't stop a great time on our boats especially in the warm Gold Coast endless summer...
 But do rest assured that we have a very generous wet weather policy as we want you to enjoy your time on board the boat, so if there is torrential rain or storms at the time you will be able to cancel or reschedule your cruise.
 Please see the full booking policy provided with your invoice for full details or contact our team.

+        **Are your charters suitable for guests with limited mobility?**

+        We have welcomed several guests on board with limited mobility.
+However we do realise that each individual is different in terms of ability and what they are comfortable with.
+Please take a look at the 360 tours on the '[Our Boats](https://sailinginparadise.com.au/our-boats/)' page for an ideal of getting around the boats and do bear in mind a big step up (or carry) is required to board the boats at the marina.
+Our friendly team will be happy to discuss further to ensure you and your guests are comfortable prior to making a booking.

+        **Why should we choose you over another operator?**

+        This list is endless.
+Check out our reviews, check out our socials, speak to someone who has been with us before (you would be surprised, you will probably know someone who has been with us?), and we pride ourselves on the fact that our guests keep coming back (some have sailed with us as many as 8 times).
+We go out of our way to create the best experience possible and are constantly updating, re-inventing, reinvesting and reviewing.
+We're not happy until you're happy and we want you to come back again and again.
+We can blow our own trumpet from time to time right? :-)
       title: Raft Up Party FAQ's
 columnBanner:
   - buttonTitle: Make Enquiry